quadrifoglio/book/second-edition/src/ch09-02-recoverable-errors-with-result.md

 function as if we had used the `return` keyword so the error value gets propagated to the calling code.

-There is a difference between what the `match` expression from Listing 9-6 and the question mark operator do: error values used with `?` go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.
-When the question mark calls the `from` function, the error type received is converted into the error type defined in the return type of the current function.
-This is useful when a function returns one error type to represent all the ways a function might fail, even if parts might fail for many different reasons.
+The one difference between the `match` expression from Listing 9-6 and what the question mark operator does is that when using the question mark operator, error values go through the `from` function defined in the `From` trait in the standard library.
+Many error types implement the `from` function to convert an error of one type into an error of another type.
+When used by the question mark operator, the call to the `from` function converts the error type that the question mark operator gets into the error type defined in the return type of the current function that we’re using `?` in.
+This is useful when parts of a function might fail for many different reasons, but the function returns one error type that represents all the ways the function might fail.
 As long as each error type implements the `from` function to define how to convert itself to the returned error type, the question mark operator takes care of the conversion automatically.

 In the context of Listing 9-7, the `?` at the end of the `File::open` call will